-Remember: Unless you transfer care of the patient, YOU are responsible for orders, documentation and notifying the patient and family of the plan of care.
+Remember: Unless you transfer care of the patient, YOU are responsible for orders, documentation, and notifying the patient and family of the plan of care.

-If you're an SRC provider, you do not have the luxury of paging the provider STAT to bedside.
-For the purposes of this protocol, the SBAR case presentation and the documentation requirements apply.
+SRC providers do not have the luxury of paging the provider STAT to bedside.
+However, the SBAR case presentation and the documentation requirements listed on this protocol still apply.

-Page the appropriate provider in Anchorage 1.
-ANMC for beneficiaries
+Page the appropriate provider:

-- 2. Providence Hospital or Alaska Regional Hospital for non-beneficiaries

-- 3. Alaska Regional for prison inmate

-- 4. VA or JBER (Joint Base Elmendorf/
+- 1. ANMC for beneficiaries. - 2.
+Providence Hospital or Alaska Regional Hospital for non-beneficiaries. - 3.
+Alaska Regional for prison inmate. - 4.
+VA or JBER (Joint Base Elmendorf/Richardson) for veterans.

-Richardson) for veterans